Integrate with Microsoft

 User management by Microsoft

 If you want to automatically provision your users and their profiles from Azure AD to Federated Directory.
-Follow the below steps.
+Follow the steps below.

 - In Federated Directory, go back to the directory you want to integrate with Microsoft and select the "keys" tab.

 - Create a new key.
 Give it a name, like "Microsoft integration key".
 Once created, copy the "access token".
-You will need it in the next steps.
+The "access token" is only shown one time, directly after the creation of a directory key.
+You will need it in step 5.

 - Go to the Azure AD portal > Enterprise applications and select the Federated Directory application. (see prerequisites if you don't see our application there).